ashishkumarpardeshi/IoT_IR_Thermometer_v1/README.md

 3. Platform for ESP-12E: Arduino IDE Platform (Programming it still pending, thinking of fabricating the device first, I will as soon as i will finish writing it.)

-## KiCAD Files
+## Device KiCAD Files

 Two PCB Boards has been designed, one is User_interface Board accomodating tiny OLED display and five push to ON switches.
 The second one is the main board with ESP-12E as the main controller with DS3231 RTC, Trigger Switch, Programming Header, Connector for
 MLX90614 module, Connector for Laser module, Connector for User interface Board.

-You can find kiCAD schematic and board files inside the folder
+You can find kiCAD schematic and board files inside the zip folder IoT_IR_Thermometer_v1_PCB_Files.zip

+## Device FreeCAD Files

+You can find STL Files and 3D design source freeCAD files inside the zip folder